Angle/AuditBundle/README.md

 ## Requirements
 Standard Angle symfony application setup

-MySQL Database
+- MySQL Database
-Ubuntu 18.04 - 22.04 Operating System
+- Ubuntu 18.04 - 22.04 Operating System
-SwiftMailer
+- SwiftMailer

 Application is installed in `/var/www/`

+## Configuration
 ### Server-update.sh

 This will write to a file called `symfony-update.log` at the root of the project, where `server-update.sh` is run.